-For the five chosen subjects (Sec.
-II.B), we select around 10mins sleep data and equal length wake data for each one (Sec.
-II.D).
-Then we divide the data into ten segments for cross-validation, seven segments are selected for training and the remainder three for testing, we repeat that for ten times to get average accuracy.
+For the five chosen subjects, we selecte around 10 minutes sleep data and equal length wake data for each one, and then we divide the data into ten segments for cross-validation.
+Seven segments are selected for training and the remainder three segments for testing, we repeat that for ten times to get average accuracy.
 Let the classes C_1 and C_2 be wake and sleep, respectively.
 In the training stage, we choose the number of dimension D which captures 90% eigenvalues for the first time of applying PPCA, and then we use a fixed dimension M = 3 for the second time of using PPCA.
 In the testing stage, we use 5s length trials with 2.5s overlap between two adjacent trials.
-A trial is classified into wake (C_1) if the corresponding feature f_1 is larger than f_2 or sleep (C_2) otherwise.
+A trial is classified into wake